amitashukla/w4111.github.io/index.md

 #### Recent Announcements

+* (10/16) Professor Wu's office hours will be moved to Wednesday 3:30-4:30PM for last minute midterm questions.
 * (10/15) Updated lecture 4 and 5 slides to clarify primary key for weak entity translation.
 * (10/11) There are TWO Exam locations!!
   * 501 NWC if the last digit of your UNI is 1,2,3,4, or 5.